tdiggity/diynsxled/README.md

 2. A custom PCB can be made for about $30 from www.jlcpcb.com
 3. [Install Arduino IDE](https://www.arduino.cc/en/Guide/HomePage)
 4. Comfortable soldering with beginner skills.
+5. Read this guide three times or more.
+There's a lot of info and if you're confused, open an issue above and I will try to help you out.

 # Risks
 The NSX taillights are old, and so there is a real risk that you'll break something.
 The bolts that connect to the car are fragile, the acrylic lenses are prone to cracking, etc. Just know that it's a real possibility that something can go wrong.
 Proceed at your own risk.